New Server Rack Cabinets for SCADA Technologies

 Generation Four

-Some 19 Inch Rackmount Enclosure Design Considerations
+Some 19 Inch Server Rack Cabinet Design Considerations

 Matching the right SCADA components with the right enclosure requires some careful design considerations.
 The type of materials used is a priority.
 Choosing the right kind of metal with the appropriate thickness is critical.
 Usually, enclosures are made from a variety of materials ranging from carbon steel to stainless steel, aluminum and even copper in some circumstances.

-Aluminum is a popular choice since it is light weight and corrosion resistant at the same time.
+Aluminum is a popular choice since it is lightweight and corrosion resistant at the same time.
 There’s one caveat to using this popular material.
 It needs to be chromated coated when making electrical contact.

-Stainless Steel is another option.
+Stainless steel is another option.
 Because this choice contains nickel and chromium, it is also highly resistant to corrosion.
-Cold rolled steel offers the durability that many of our clients are looking for.
+Cold-rolled steel offers the durability that many of our clients are looking for.

-NEMA Rackmount Enclosures and IIoT.
-Moving Forward Together
+NEMA Rackmount Enclosures and IIoT Moving Forward Together

 The National Electrical Manufacturers Association (NEMA) is well aware of all these recent developments and is keeping pace.
 In fact, a recent press release highlighted how these three groups got together to recognize the need to modernize electric grid infrastructure.